sophiestrausberg/Visually-Similar-Professionally-Designed-Rooms/README.md

 To determine how well my model truly captures stylistic similarities between rooms, I created a color histogram similarity baseline.
 Each image is represented by a 3D RGB histogram with parameters bins=(8, 8, 8), which divides each color channel (Red, Green, Blue) into 8 ranges, resulting in 512 total features (8×8×8).
 The histogram is normalized so that images of different sizes remain comparable.
 I extract color histograms for every image in the Houzz dataset and compare the cosine similarity of each histogram against the query image, returning the top 5.
 This model outputs the most visually similar professionally designed rooms based on color alone.

+**Room Type Filering + Style Cosine Similarity:**
+<i>Query images from the blog_figures folder were passed through the Room Type and Style CNNs, cosine similarity was computed on the relevant embeddings, and the top results were visualized using Matplotlib.
+See code source here.</i>

+**Color histogram:**
+<i>Query images from the blog_figures folder were compared to dataset images using RGB color histograms, ranked by correlation similarity, and the top results were visualized using Matplotlib.
+See code source here.</i>
+<br><br>

 **Bedroom from testing data**